Counter-battery radar: Description

-Radars typically have a crew of 4–8 soldiers, although only one is needed to actually operate the radar.
+Radars typically have a crew of 4–8 soldiers.
+Only one is needed to actually operate the radar.
 Older types were mostly trailer-mounted with a separate generator, so it took 15–30 minutes to bring into action and needed a larger crew.
-However, self-propelled ones have been used since the 1960s.
-To produce accurate locations radars have to know their own precise coordinates and be precisely oriented.
-Until about 1980 this relied on conventional artillery survey, although gyroscopic orientation from the mid-1960s helped.
+Self-propelled ones have been used since the 1960s.
+To produce accurate locations, radars have to know their own precise coordinates and be precisely oriented.
+Until about 1980 this relied upon conventional artillery survey, although gyroscopic orientation from the mid-1960s helped.
 Modern radars have an integral inertial navigation system, often aided by GPS.

-Radars can detect projectiles at considerable distances, and larger projectiles give stronger reflected signals (RCS).
-Detection ranges depend on capturing at least several seconds of a trajectory and can be limited by the radar horizon and the height of the trajectory.
-For non-parabolic trajectories, it is also important to capture a trajectory as close as possible to its source in order to obtain the necessary accuracy.
+Radars can detect projectiles at considerable distances.
+Larger projectiles give stronger reflected signals (RCS).
+Detection ranges depend upon capturing at least several seconds of a trajectory and can be limited by the radar horizon and the height of the trajectory.
+For non-parabolic trajectories, it is important to capture a trajectory as close as possible to its source in order to obtain the necessary accuracy.